MIT-LCP/eicu-data-paper/main.md

 ### APACHE data

-The Acute Physiology and Chronic Health Evaluation (APACHE) IV system [@Zimmerman2008] is a tool used for hospital benchmarking and risk-adjustment.
+The Acute Physiology and Chronic Health Evaluation (APACHE) IV system [@Zimmerman2008] is a tool used to risk-adjust ICU patients for ICU performance benchmarking and quality improvement analysis.
 The APACHE IV system, among other predictions, provides estimates of the probability that a patient dies given data from the first 24 hours.
 These predictions, on aggregate across many patients, can be used to benchmark hospitals and subsequently identify policies from hospitals which are beneficial for patient outcomes.
 In order to make these predictions, care providers must collect a set of parameters regarding the patient: physiologic measurements, comorbid burden, treatments given, and admission diagnosis.
 These parameters are used in a logistic regression to predict mortality. eICU-CRD contains all parameters used in the APACHE IV equations: physiologic parameters are primarily stored in `apacheapsvar`, and other parameters are stored in `apachepredvar`.
 The result of the predictions for both the APACHE IV and the updated APACHE IVa equation are available in `apachepatientresult`.